 -Biotrophic: A parasite which sustains itself with a living host.

-The species that inhabit a an ecosystem together have various complex relationships with one another, all driven by the forces of evolution acting on different species over different amounts of time.
+The species that inhabit an ecosystem together have various complex relationships with one another, all driven by the forces of evolution acting on different species over different amounts of time.